oarepo/rdm-lang-tools/implementation.md

 the `patch-repository` command does:

 1. reads the `.po` file
-2. saves it as `.mo` file for babel
+2. compiles it to `.mo` file for babel
-3. if there is a `translations.json` file present in the same directory, it overwrites the translations inside the file.
+3. if there is a `translations.json` file present in the same directory, it overwrites the translations inside the file, adding new keys and updating the existing ones
 4. For the `po`, `mo` and `json` files, it locates the file inside the RDM repository venv and overwrites the original file with the new version.